Lightstreamer/Lightstreamer-example-Portfolio-client-flex/README.md

 ## Install
 If you want to install a version of this demo, pointing to your local Lightstreamer Server instance, follow the steps below.

 * The *Flex Client Portfolio Demo*, needs both the *PORTFOLIO_ADAPTER*, from the *Portfolio Demo*, and the *QUOTE_ADAPTER*, from the *Stock-List Demo* (see [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)).
 As a prerequisite, the full version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
-Please follow the instruction in [Install the Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#install-the-portfolio-demo) to install it.
+Please follow the instructions in [Install the Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#install-the-portfolio-demo) to install it.
 * Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-flex/releases), unzip it, and copy the `Flex4_PortfolioDemo` folder into the `pages` folder of your Lightstreamer Server installation.
-* The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters and these clients are launched on the same machine.
-If you need to target a different Lightstreamer server, please edit the `index.html` file .
+* The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and these clients are launched on the same machine.
+If you need to target a different Lightstreamer server, please edit the `index.html` file.
 The configuration lines for the hostname and port can be easily found at the beginning of the `index.html` file and can be modified manually, without the need for a recompilation.
-Then, in order to allow the page to get resources from a different server, the Web Server address has to be included in the `/crossdomain.xml` file deployed under Lightstreamer Server.
+Then, to allow the page to get resources from a different server, the Web Server address has to be included in the `/crossdomain.xml` file deployed under Lightstreamer Server.
 See the `<flex_crossdomain_enabled>` element in the Server configuration file for details.
 * Open your browser and go to [http://localhost:8080/Flex4_PortfolioDemo](http://localhost:8080/Flex4_PortfolioDemo).

 ## Build